Panorama Sizing and Design Guide

 Storage for Detailed Logs: The amount of storage (in Gigabytes) required to meet the retention period for detailed logs.

 Total Storage Required: The storage (in Gigabytes) to be purchased.
-This accounts for all logs types at the defualt quota settings.
+This accounts for all logs types at the default quota settings.

 Example Use Cases